-1. The unfiled compulsory retirement benefit, in lumpsum or monthly pension, shall be computed from the date of contingency up to

-December 31 of the reporting year until the member reaches the age eighty (80).
+The unfiled compulsory retirement benefit, in lumpsum or monthly pension, shall be computed from the date of contingency up to December 31 of the reporting year until the member reaches the age eighty (80).

 Further, the Actuarial Services Division (ASD) provides the factors to be applied for each age (65-80) for the computation of the benefit accruals for Pension.
-The following are the basis used for the factors: actual retirement and membership data by age from 2018 to October 2023; and 10 per cent added to factors for conservatism.
+The following are the basis used for the factors: actual retirement and membership data by age from 2018 to October 2023; and 10 per cent added to factors for conservatism more than 90 days have been capitalized, refinanced, or delayed by agreement.

-2. The basis for accrual of approved benefit claims for payment shall be the amount of unpaid LOI as of December 31 of the reporting year.
+The basis for accrual of approved benefit claims for payment shall be the amount of unpaid LOI as of December 31 of the reporting year.